LaGuardia Airport: International flights

-Curfew and Perimeter Rule
+Curfew and perimeter rule

 To mitigate the impact of aircraft noise pollution and facilitate airfield maintenance, a seasonal curfew traditionally exists between the hours of 12 am and 6 am during the warm months of the year.
-Additionally, a 1984 "Perimeter Rule" implemented by PANYNJ bars airline flights to and from points farther than 1500 mi, except on Saturdays or to Denver, Colorado.
-With long haul operations generally requiring heavier fuel loads and larger aircraft, the regulation aims to eliminate excess perceived noise generated by such flights.
-Changes to the Perimeter Rule were considered as recently as 2015, but a New York State Senate bill was introduced in 2021 with the intent of codifying the rule into law.
+Additionally, a 1984 "perimeter rule" implemented by PANYNJ bars airline flights to and from points farther than 1500 mi, except on Saturdays or to Denver, Colorado.
+Transcontinental (coast-to-coast) flights use JFK and Newark.
+With long-haul operations generally requiring heavier fuel loads and larger aircraft, the regulation aims to eliminate excess perceived noise generated by such flights.
+Changes to the perimeter rule were considered as recently as 2015, but a New York State Senate bill was introduced in 2021 with the intent of codifying the rule into law.

 Slot system

-As one of the United States' most-dense and congested Class B airports, LaGuardia's IFR operations are governed by an FAA slot system.
-Operators are granted time-sensitive individual takeoff and landing rights in accordance with the International Air Transport Association's Worldwide Airport Slot Guidelines (WASG).
-In 2020, the FAA responded to drastic reductions in air traffic caused by the COVID-19 pandemic by suspending the expiration of unused slots at several US airports including LaGuardia.
+As one of the United States' most-dense and congested class B airports, LaGuardia's IFR operations are governed by an FAA slot system.
+Operators are granted time-sensitive individual takeoff and landing rights in accordance with the International Air Transport Association's Worldwide Airport Slot Guidelines.
+In 2020, the FAA responded to drastic reductions in air traffic caused by the COVID-19 pandemic by suspending the expiration of unused slots at several US airports, including LaGuardia.

 Facilities

 Terminals

 LaGuardia has three active terminals (A, B, and C) with 72 gates.
 The terminals are all connected by buses and walkways.
 Signage throughout the terminals was designed by Paul Mijksenaar.
 As with the other Port Authority airports, some terminals at LaGuardia are managed and maintained by airlines themselves.
-Terminal B was under direct Port Authority operation; however, in 2016, operation of Terminal B was transferred to a private company, LaGuardia Gateway Partners.
+Terminal B was under direct Port Authority operation, but in 2016, operation of Terminal B was transferred to a private company, LaGuardia Gateway Partners.

-LaGuardia is undergoing a multi-billion dollar redesign that resulted in a new Terminal B and a new Terminal C (encompassing the old Terminals C and D).
+LaGuardia has undergone a multibillion-dollar redesign that resulted in a new Terminal B and a new Terminal C (encompassing the old Terminals C and D).
 Terminal A remains unchanged except for minor updates.
-The new layout will consist of new gate concourses as well.
-The new Terminal B has two gate concourses referred to as the Western Concourse (Gates 11–31) and Eastern Concourse (Gates 40–59).
-The new Terminal C has four gate concourses (numbered 61–69, 71–79, 82–89, and 92–98).
+The new layout consists of new gates and concourses: Terminal B has two gate concourses referred to as the Western Concourse (Gates 11–31) and Eastern Concourse (Gates 40–59); Terminal C has four gate concourses (numbered 61–69, 71–79, 82–89, and 92–98).